mshlis/mshlis.github.io/_posts/2019-10-21-HackUmassMentor.md

 Over 50% of the questions I ended up with regarded microcontrollers.
 During my degree in computer engineering I was no stranger to working with microcontrollers but its been a while and it definitely was not my expertise. **So how can I help a group of students if I dont know the answer myself?** Luckily accross many domains alot of the same debugging procedures apply.
 These include the usual suspects

  * Is it software?
 You have a debugger?
-     - No debugger means use print statements
+     - No debugger means use print statements (or get a debugger if possible)
      - Sometimes print statements may just be easier (I know this is sacriledge to say, but its case to case in my opinion)
      - Check versioning
      - Test components seperately if possible with drivers/stubs (this may be expensive given the time frame, but sometimes you can build these as you go)